6413/BLL/README.md

     // You can define it to anything then check like if(BLL_set_Mark == X) { print... }

     BLL_set_AreWeInsideStruct
-    // Possible values are 0 or 1. default is 0.
+    // Possible values are 0 or 1.
+Default is 0.
     // Indicates BLL is included inside struct.
     // Value 1 will also set language to cpp.